 If you are curious about how to get an EFIN, then you'll be glad to know that the process is quite smooth.
 The number is issued to companies and individuals who are approved as authorized IRS e-File providers.

-After that, you need to complete their appropriate e-File applications.
+After that, you need to complete the appropriate e-File applications.
 The IRS will then send an acceptance letter, complete with the EFIN included.
-After that, you can use this EFIN to file and prepare your taxes comfortably.
+You can then use this EFIN to file and prepare your taxes comfortably.

 Instead of the number being assigned to an individual, the entire firm owns the EFIN.
 It is considered to be key to providing better service to your clients while complying with the federal and legal demands for electronic tax filing.
 Getting an EFIN can allow you to act as a fiduciary on behalf of your clients.